fitle-dev/scikit-deploy/README.md

 ## Installing

+For now, the best way to build this is to create a wheel and install it with pip.

-For now, clone the repo and run `python setup.py install`.
+- Clone the repo and navigate to it
-This will install the `skdeploy` CLI.
+- Install the `wheel` package : `pip install wheel`
+- Create a wheel : `pip wheel .`
+- Install the wheel: `pip install scikit-deploy-{{SOME_VERSION_NUMBER}}.whl`

 ## Configuration